|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 House Systems in Schools and UniversitiesRobert J. O’Hara (firstname.lastname@example.org)

-It is important to understand that house systems and residential college systems need not be entirely, or even largely, residential, and they need not be curricular.
+Readers who are new to this organizational model should understand that house systems and residential college systems need not be entirely, or even largely, residential, and they need not be curricular.
 The term house in these contexts, like the term college, does not designate a building or a curriculum, but rather a body of people.
 Houses and colleges have members rather than residents (although at the university level they often do have residential buildings associated with them in which some or all of the members live).
-In the residential college systems of Oxford and Cambridge Universities in Great Britain—the original residential college systems—the people in charge of the colleges are known by a great variety of titles, from master to principal to dean to warden to provost to president.
+In the residential college systems of Oxford and Cambridge universities in Great Britain—the original residential college systems—the people in charge of the colleges are known by a great variety of titles, from master to principal to dean to warden to provost to president.
 But they are collectively referred to as heads of houses, since each college is a great household: a body of a few hundred members with a particular organizational structure who come together for a special purpose, like the House of Representatives in the United States or the House of Commons in Great Britain.
 (The term college is sometimes used in this generic sense, too, of course: the College of Cardinals and the College of Physicians and Surgeons are both bodies of people, like the House of Representatives; they are not academic institutions.)
 It is not a building or a curriculum that makes a house: it is a network of member relationships, developed through long acquaintance in a stable community and regular interaction throughout the year.

-When residential college systems are established or proposed within post-secondary institutions that use “college” as part of the institution’s name, the term “house system” is generally more appropriate, simply to avoid confusion.
+When residential college systems are established or proposed for institutions that use “college” as part of the institution’s name, the term “house system” is generally more appropriate, simply to avoid confusion.
 Hence the established house system at Sir Arthur Lewis Community College in St. Lucia, and the proposals to establish a house system at Messiah College in Pennsylvania.

 The term “house system” is also commonly used for the equivalent of a university-level residential college system within a secondary school, where the word “college” would generally be out of place.
-The detailed recommendations throughout the Collegiate Way website for creating residential colleges within universities can, with only minor adjustments, be applied to the creation of houses within secondary schools.
+The many detailed recommendations offered throughout the Collegiate Way website for creating residential colleges within universities can, with only minor adjustments, be applied directly to the creation of houses within secondary schools.
 The secondary school house model has become familiar to millions of people around the world through the popular Harry Potter novels of author J.K.
 Rowling.
 These stories are set in the fictional Hogwarts School of Witchcraft and Wizardry where all the students are assigned randomly (well, OK, magically, by means of a “sorting hat”) to one of four houses: Gryffindor, Slytherin, Hufflepuff, and Ravenclaw.
 It has become common for undergraduates entering university-level residential colleges to compare their experiences to the world of Harry Potter (with or without the magic).
 Grownups have been known to make the Hogwarts comparison, too.

 So, whether you are a secondary school student or teacher, or a post-secondary student or teacher; whether you work at a residential campus, or a non-residential campus, the ideas recommended throughout the Collegiate Way website apply to you!
-Please join the Collegiate Way’s mailing list to keep up with developments in house systems and residential college systems around the world, and feel free to share this page with friends and colleagues.

 © Robert J. O’Hara 2000–2013